fallen-icarus/cardano-swaps/GettingStarted.md

   --stdout
 ```

+The UTxOs will be returned in lexicographical ordering based on the transaction hash.

+For the pretty and plain formats, UTxOs that contain a reference script and/or a datum will show the
+script hash or datum hash, respectively.
+For the pretty format, each type of hash will have a color
+associated with it: Blue for script hashes and Green for datum hashes.
+UTxO assets are always shown.

 ### Own Swaps

 The `cardano-swaps query own-swaps` command can be used to query your own swaps.
 The swaps can be
 filtered by offer asset or by trading pair if desired.
+The results are not sorted in any way.

 ##### Query One-Way Swaps By Offer
 ```Bash